vbarba/api-birthday/README.md

 # Create the env variable AWS_SAM_STACK_NAME with the name of the stack we are testing
 api-birthday$ AWS_SAM_STACK_NAME=<stack-name> python -m pytest tests/integration -v
 ```
-## Deploy

-The `codepipeline.yaml` template provides a pipeline for CI/CD for this app.

 ## Cleanup